dev-labs-bg/sportify/README.md

 * Give yourself Admin access from the command line:
     + `php bin/console fos:user:promote your-username ROLE_ADMIN`
 * You can now access the web interface :)
-* If the emails are not configure (smtp credentials not set) you can create additional users with `php bin/console fos:user:create`
+* If the emails are not configured (smtp credentials not set) you can create additional users with `php bin/console fos:user:create`

 ### Setting up a tournament - for admins
 You can either set-up a tournament and update the scores for each game manually, or if it is a tournament present in the football api (check [here](http://api.football-data.org/v1/competitions), get the data from there.